How To Overclock Your GPU

 Step 5 – Benchmarking Again

 This final step isn’t necessary for the GPU overclocking process, but it’s crucial to give you a good overview of the results.
-This will show you how much you have managed to improve your GPU’s performance.
+This will show you how much you have managed to enhance your GPU’s performance.

 Recommended Reads